The King and Four Queens: Plot

 Dan Kehoe, escaping from a posse, finds his way to a small frontier town.
 In the saloon, he learns of a nearby town, Wagon Mound, that has been deserted, except for one family: the McDades.
-Some time ago, the four outlaw McCabe sons had returned with the loot from a robbery, but were followed, and were trapped in a burning barn.
-However, only three burned bodies were recovered from the wreckage of the barn; nobody knows which of the four may have survived, or where their $50,000 in gold is hidden.
+Some time ago, the four outlaw McDade sons had returned with the loot from a robbery, but were followed, and were trapped in a burning barn.
+However, only three burned bodies were recovered from the wreckage of the barn; nobody knows which of the four may have survived, or where their $100,000 in gold is hidden.
 While treasure-hunters are interested, they are shot at if they approach.

 Pretending to be escaping pursuers, Kehoe approaches the McDades, and is shot and slightly wounded.
 The McDade women, who prove to be the brothers' mother and wives, take him in and bandage him.
 The presence of a man in their midst provokes the younger women to look to their appearance, but their mother-in-law angrily points out that one of them is still married, and until it is determined which one it is, they must all act married.
 She also insists that Kehoe must leave the next day.
 Kehoe tells Ma McDade a story suggesting that he may have met the surviving son in jail, but did not see him well enough to identify him.
 This piques her interest.
 Over the course of the next day, all four of the widows are varyingly flirtatious with Kehoe, who learns that the mother keeps a constant lookout for a signal from her surviving son, and will ring the large bell to let him know when it is safe to approach town.

 The sheriff arrives with a posse, intending to seize Kehoe, who talks him out of it by agreeing to signal when the last McDade brother arrives by ringing the bell.
 Ma McDade is sufficiently taken by Kehoe's persuading the sheriff not to arrest him that she allows him to stay a little longer.
 He seeks to befriend each of the widows enough to learn where the loot might be hidden, but Ma keeps interfering.
 In time, Kehoe leaves, but as Ma learns, he has figured out where the loot is and has taken it.
 It also turns out that Sabina McDade was never married to her "husband" (she only pretended to be to get the loot), and is free to leave with him.
 However, the sheriff's posse discovers them, so Kehoe sends her ahead with $5,000 of the loot and returns the rest to the sheriff, pretending that that was his intention.
 Arriving at the agreed-upon meeting place, Kehoe learns that Sabina has pretended to be his widow and taken all his money.
 Chasing her, he finds her waiting with the money and they decide to travel together.